CorndelWithSoftwire/DevOps-Course-FAQs/EPA/professional_discussion.md

 ## Summary
 The Professional Discussion is a one-hour interview with an independent assessor who will ask pre-prepared open questions to test your understanding of the criteria below.
 It is designed to give you the opportunity to demonstrate knowledge that is difficult to cover or to demonstrate in your project.

+An additional breakdown of the KSBs, criteria, and possible questions is available [in this Google Doc](https://docs.google.com/spreadsheets/d/1V_reG7kPau9D9__qQlHHR9rkl-IxekjxkEgIGt_6tHE/edit?usp=sharing).

 ## Hints
 * Remember that the assessor only knows what you tell them - so if there's something you want to tell them about, do!
 * You are welcome to have written notes to help prompt you; if you find some questions tough, or have particular stories you want to remember, then write them down beforehand.